OpenTraceLab/OpenTraceDecode/README.md

 ## About

-OpenTraceDecode maintains the core functionality of libsigrokdecode while adding improvements for trace analysis workflows.
+OpenTraceDecode provides protocol decoder functionality for trace analysis workflows.
 The protocol decoders are written in Python and provide the foundation for analyzing various communication protocols.

 ## Building